-The US did it – so can SA Bookmark has been added
+The US did it – so can SA has been saved

 The US did it – so can SA